-TERMINATION OF ENROLLMENT FROM THE PHYSICAL THERAPY PROGRAM FOR ACADEMIC REASONS
+TERMINATION OF ENROLLMENT FROM THE BS/DPT PROGRAM FOR ACADEMIC REASONS

-- Failure to meet the standards imposed by an academic probation as described above or as stipulated by a Committee on Academic Policy and Procedure (PT CAPP or SAR CAPP) will result in termination from the program. - Unsatisfactory completion (a grade of C- or below, or a W, or failure to pass a clinical education experience) in two or more courses (including clinical education experiences) will result in termination from the program. - Unsatisfactory completion (a grade of C- or below, or W, or failure to pass a clinical education experience) of one course if it is in combination with failure to meet the professional GPA requirements of 2.6 at the completion of summer II or 3.0 at the completion of fall semester year one and each subsequent semester will result in termination from the program. - Failure to meet degree requirements in the specified time frame will result in termination from the program.
+- If the cumulative 3.0 GPA requirements are not met by the end of the sophomore year and end of the junior year, the student will be terminated from the program. - Failure to meet the standards imposed by an academic probation as described above or as stipulated by a Committee on Academic Policy and Procedure (PT CAPP or SAR CAPP) will result in termination from the program. - Unsatisfactory completion (a grade of C- or below, or a W, or failure to pass a clinical education experience) in two or more professional courses (including clinical education experiences) will result in termination from the program. - Unsatisfactory completion (a grade of C- or below, or W, or failure to pass a clinical education experience) of one professional course if it is in combination with failure to meet the professional GPA requirements of 2.6 at the completion of Summer II (after Junior Year) or 3.0 at the completion of fall semester DPT year one and each subsequent semester will result in termination from the program. - Failure to meet degree requirements in the specified time frame will result in termination from the program.